emdupre/core-git-course/_episodes/01-local.md

 ~~~
 {: .output}

 our file is now in the repository.
 The output from the `git status` command means that we have a clean directory
 i.e. no tracked but modified files.

 Now we will work a bit further on our *journal.md* file by writing the introduction
 section.

 ```
-$ gedit journal.md
+$ nano journal.md
 # Write introduction section
 ```
 {: .language-bash}